ptomulik/testmd/rst/README.rst

 Each action uses a template message which defines all the details of the **new** message to be sent.
 Specifically, it contains sender and recipient addresses, subject and content.
-The filter action just appends an attachment (spam sample) to the template and submits it in this form.
+The filter action just appends an attachment (extracted from the source message) to the template and submits it in this form.

 The **Resubmit - Send Now (Template)** action wraps an extracted attachment with template message and sends it to a destination address(es) specified in